michaelpszonka/takehome/README.md

 requirements around calculating the amount of debt paid off.
 For example.

  1. How to handle discrepancies between payment plans "amount_to_pay" and debts "amounts" of different quantities.
  2. How should the next payment date be calculated.
-From the most recent payment date, or from todays date?
+From the most recent date of payment, or from todays date?
+    (this app calculates the next payment by comparing the debt start date and the current date).
+This will allow us to reconfigure the app to begin applying interest on delayed debts in the future